Uberspace/lab/source/guide_nextcloud.rst

 PHP Memory
 ^^^^^^^^^^

-NextCloud `recommends 512 MB <https://docs.nextcloud.com/server/20/admin_manual/installation/system_requirements.html>`_ of memory for an installation.
+Nextcloud `recommends 512 MB <https://docs.nextcloud.com/server/latest/admin_manual/installation/system_requirements.html>`_ of memory for an installation.
 To set the PHP memory limit to 512 MB, create the file ``~/etc/php.d/memory_limit.ini`` with the following content:

 .. code-block:: ini